Elliott, Cowboys run roughshod over Redskins

 Washington quickly regained the lead.
 With a defender in his face, Cousins heaved the ball to Crowder, who caught it in stride before being tackled at the Dallas 4.
 Two plays later, Rob Kelley bulled in from the 1 and Washington led 10-7.

 Leading 13-7 in the second quarter, the Redskins appeared ready to extend the margin when Rose attempted a 36-yard field goal.
-The kick was blocked by Crawford and Scandrick recovered at the 10 and, after briefly starting to his right, changed direction, got a few blocks and rumbled down the left sideline to the Washington 6-yard line.
+The kick was blocked by Crawford and Scandrick recovered at the 10 and, after briefly starting to his right, changed direction, got a few blocks and rumbled down the left sideline to the Washington 4-yard line, and a penalty moved it closer.

+“We could have gone up by nine,” Gruden said.
+“Instead, they get the ball at our (2-yard line).
+That was a big one.”

 Two plays later, Elliott scored and Dallas led 14-13.

-NOTES: Washington was without T Trent Williams (knee), C Spencer Long (knee/knee) G Brandon Scherff (knee/back), backup T Ty Nsekhe (core muscle), and CB Bashaud Breeland. ...
+NOTES: Washington was without T Trent Williams (knee), C Spencer Long (knee) G Brandon Scherff (knee/back), backup T Ty Nsekhe (core muscle), and CB Bashaud Breeland (knee). ...
 CB Josh Norman (broken rib) returned after missing two games. ...
-Redskins TEs Niles Paul (concussion) and Jordan Reed (hamstring) left the game and did not return.
-Washington also lost G Sean Lauvao and S Montae Nicholson (shoulder). ...
+Redskins TEs Niles Paul (concussion) and Jordan Reed (hamstring) left the game and did not return, as did DE Matt Ioannidis (fractured hand).
+Washington also lost G Sean Lauvao (stinger) and S Montae Nicholson (shoulder). ...
 The Redskins scored on their opening drive for the sixth straight game. ...
 Dallas WR Cole Beasley left with a concussion. ...
 Dallas has won five straight at FedEx Field. ...
-RB Ezekiel Elliott (11) broke a tie with Don Perkins for sole possession of fifth place all-time in 100-yard rushing games in team history.
+RB Ezekiel Elliott broke a tie with Don Perkins for sole possession of fifth place all-time in 100-yard rushing games in team history with 11.